What about all of the various issues

 and an added element when there is one or only a few founders.

-The first consideration is the formation of the group's vision.
+The first consideration is the group's vision.

-Once such a vision is created, the rest of the project is channeled through that structure.
+the rest of the project is channeled through that structure.

 It is each newcomer's responsibility to decide

 if their interests and goals are aligned with the established vision.